malkh1/Elevator_project/README.md

 ### 🚀 LAUNCHING THE APPLICATION
 To set up and launch the applicaton please follow these steps:
+- At the top right on the Github page, click the green button "code"
+- Choose "Download ZIP"
+- Open the ZIP, and a folder that has been downloaded will open
+- Open your favourite IDLE (set up instructions are targetted towards Eclipse)
+-

 ### 📄 GENERAL USAGE NOTES
+###### requests.txt
+Takes a